KKWON99/4348-OS-P2/devlog.md

 transactionDone.
 Customer sees it done, prints leaving, signals customerLeaving so teller can serve the next one.
 **Next:** Add manager permission for withdrawals

+## April 17, 2026 - 13:20
+Session Accomplishments:

+Syntax Debugging: Fixed a structural error where the run() method was accidentally nested inside itself in the Customer class.

+Scope Resolution: Declared customersServed and customersServedLock as static variables within the BankSimulation class to fix "cannot find symbol" errors during compilation.

+Synchronization Verification: Verified that the safe semaphore correctly restricts access to only two tellers at once and that the bankOpen semaphore properly gates customer entry.

+Graceful Exit: Added System.exit(0) to ensure all threads terminate and the program closes cleanly after the 50th customer is served.